tembo-io/prometheus_fdw/examples/1_practical_example/README.md

   4 | container_memory_working_set_bytes | {"pod": "my-pod-2", ...}
 ```

-**metrics_values**: A partitioned table that stores metric values, when they happened, and the corresponding labels.
+**metric_values**: A partitioned table that stores metric values, when they happened, and the corresponding labels.

 ```
  label_id |    time    |  value